whyboris/utilitarianism.net/content/en/peter-singer-famine-affluence-and-morality.md

 [^2]: See also Unger, P. (1996). _Living High and Letting Die: Our Illusion of Innocence_.
 Oxford University Press.
 [^3]: P1 and P4 are quoted (with minor edits for clarity) from p.
 231 of the text.
 P2, P3, and C are our own extrapolations.
 [^4]: Singer advocates a stricter version of the rescue principle, where we are required to sacrifice even some genuinely morally significant things, so long as they are not _comparably_ significant to the harms thereby prevented.
 We focus here on the less demanding version of the rescue principle since (as Singer notes) it is sufficient for practical purposes, while being more difficult to reject.
 But the stronger version is also plausible, and is entailed by utilitarianism (while also being compatible with other moral theories).
+[^4a]: Note that this conclusion leaves open that there may be some third option that you ought to do that is _even better_ than donating to effective charities.
+It is just making the _contrastive_ normative claim that, _between the two specified options_, you ought to donate rather than make morally insignificant consumer purchases.
+[^4b]: Unless, again, there is some other option that would do _even more_ good, in which case we may be required to do that instead!
 [^5]:
     The career-focused version of Singer’s argument might look like this (with P1 unchanged):